A-Yoshimoto-Account/cs4485-stockmarket/README.md

 ---
-An installation manual can be found in the `docs/` directory.
-It will detail the prerequisites, steps to install, and how to use the program.

 If running the app without the startup script, you must first setup the Docker container for the Milvus vector database.
 In the `milvus_db` directory, run the below commands:
 ```